Chicago, IL - Starting point: Corner of Rush Street and State Street

 - A chocolate confectioner and fudge shop (est. 1963)

 This Near North Tour visits Gold Coast and Old Town neighborhoods! (approx. 1.5 miles) All tastings are included in the price.
 Please notify us of any food concerns prior to the tour so accommodations can be made.
-You will visit 6 different shops that will happily fill most stomachs.
+You will visit 7 different locations that will happily fill most stomachs.
 There are meat tastings on the tour, but vegetarian alternatives are provided as long as we are notified at the time of booking.

 What to Bring: